Kia Stinger GT interior

 But prod a few surfaces under the neat metal climate control switches and things start to get harder, scratchier and much more brittle.
 The glove box lid, door bins and steering wheel centre trim all feel miles behind what you get in a German alternative in terms of quality.

-You also get satellite navigation, smartphone mirroring for Apple and Android devices and electrical lumbar support so you can while away hundreds of motorway miles without worrying about lower-back pain.
+You also get satellite navigation, smartphone mirroring for Apple and Android devices and electrically adjustable lumbar support so you can while away hundreds of motorway miles without worrying about lower-back pain.

 Remove the Kia logo from the steering wheel and your passengers would have no idea they were sitting in a car that shares a badge with the humble Picanto…